Beau Friedlander: Glenn Beck Controversy

 Friedlander was at the center of controversy on the internet in 2010 when he publicly offered to broker a deal for $100,000 on the Huffington Post for anyone who could produce a sex tape of Glenn Beck.
 Despite his initial stated intention for the article to be a satire in the context of Andrew Breitbart's offer of $100,000 for an archive of progressive listserv messages, the article created a firestorm which led to the Huffington Post's pulling the article and requiring Friedlander's posts to be reviewed by an editor before being publicly viewable.

 Friedlander later posted an apology, stating: "I was actually trying to mimic what I saw as the way right wingers go about these matters, and by misapprehending the way they do things, I went too far.
 (I offered to broker a deal for anyone who had damaging media pertaining to Glenn Beck.)
 First, I owe Glenn Beck an apology.
 I crossed the line.
 On the off chance something comes in over the transom...scratch that; I'll delete the email account.
 Problem solved.
 I meant to tilt at a windmill in the post, and I planted my lance in the dirt."

 Books

 Friedlander has co-written several books including Uncle Charlie with Marc Asnin (2012), Swiped: How to Protect Yourself in a World Full of Scammers, Phishers, and Identity Thieves with Adam Levin (2015), and The Butler's Child, an autobiography by Lewis M. Steel (2016).

 Board Memberships

 He became a board member of the Evergreen Review in 2011.

-What the Hack Podcast
+What the Hack podcast

-Friedlander co-hosted a weekly podcast called What the Hack with Adam Levin with host Adam K. Levin and co-host Travis Taylor, which featured guests and experts who discuss their experiences with scams, identity theft, privacy and other cyber-related issues.
-Notable guests have included Sen. Al Franken, Daily Show Correspondent Roy Wood, Jr. and others.
+Friedlander co-hosted a weekly podcast called What the Hack with Adam Levin with host Adam K. Levin and co-host Travis Taylor, which featured guests and experts who discuss their experiences with scams, identity theft, privacy, and other cyber-related issues.
+Notable guests have included Al Franken, Daily Show correspondent Roy Wood Jr. and others.